The Daniel Holtzclaw allegations, investigation and trial; A Closer Look

 I’ve worked on many cases with truly guilty sexual assault predators.
 In all those cases there was this inexplicable sense of doubt upon hearing their version of events and the involuntary feeling of the hairs beginning to stand up on the back of one’s neck simply by being in the same room with them.

 That never once happened in any of my interactions with Daniel Holtzclaw.

-After meeting with Mr. Adams, then with Daniel and finally with Daniel’s father, Eric Holtzclaw – who is a Lieutenant with another police agency in another city – I was asked to officially assist in Daniel’s defense.
+After meeting with Mr. Adams, then with Daniel and finally with Daniel’s father, Eric Holtzclaw – who is a Lieutenant with another police agency in another city in Oklahoma – I was asked to officially assist in Daniel’s defense.

 Do I think Daniel Holtzclaw is Guilty or innocent?:

-Since I was asked to be a part of Daniel Holtzclaw’s defense team, I have spent literally hundreds of hours with Daniel, his father, his mother, his sisters, his friends and his girlfriend.
+Since I was asked to be a part of Daniel Holtzclaw’s defense team, I have spent literally hundreds of hours with Daniel, his father, his mother, his sisters, his friends and his then girlfriend.
 More importantly, I’ve read, watched and listened to every piece of evidence and potential evidence in this case.
 I also visited each and every alleged crime scene on multiple occasions.
-And, I did so with the understanding that if at any time it became clear Daniel Holtzclaw was guilty, of even just a single crime, that I would bow out of the case.
+And, I did so with the understanding that if at any time it became clear Daniel Holtzclaw was guilty, of even just a single crime, that I would bow out of the case altogether.